arcanedemesne/enterprise-web-api/README.md

 ## Project Overview
 ### Description

-This is a demo project to implement the lastest techiniques and best practices in a .NET Core WebAPI using .NET Core 7, EF Core 7, PostgreSQL, Redis, & Docker
+This is a demo project to implement the lastest techiniques and best practices in a .NET Core WebAPI using .NET Core 7, EF Core 7, PostgreSQL, Redis, & Docker.
+The front end is React, leveraging React-Router-Don, Reduux Toolkit, and JoyUI from MUI.

 ---